JonQuxBurton/MobileMicroservicesSample/README.md

 * Wait a minute
 * Verify the test system has successfully launched (see above)

-* Open \docs\ManualTesting\ExecuteScenarios.http in Visual Studio Code
+* Open \docs\ManualTesting\ExecuteScenarios.http in the REST Client Visual Studio Code plugin
-* Click 'Send Request' against the first Scenario
+* Click 'Send Request' against the first Step of the first Scenario
 * Verify the changes in the database by running the SQL script: \docs\ManualTesting\CheckDatabase.sql
-* Repeat for the other Scenarios
+* Repeat for the other Steps and Scenarios

 ## The Scenarios